Neonatal Intensive Care Unit (NICU)

 - Please use a cot to move your baby around the unit rather than carrying baby.

-- Please keep hot drinks away from your baby.
+- Please keep all hot drinks in our parents sitting room.

 - Babies’ brothers and sisters are welcome and can use our playroom but please don’t leave them unattended and please clear away the toys afterwards.

 - To get into the unit, please ring the doorbell and be patient if staff are busy.
 Never let anyone you do not know into NICU.

 - You are welcome to take photographs and videos of your baby but please do not photograph or video other babies on the Unit.